 — Currently, there are two main directions.

-2. The second direction is not so obvious: it’s the enhancement of client feedback.
+The second direction is not so obvious: it’s the enhancement of client feedback.
 This sphere is out of the public eye and is aimed at investigating how users interact with the design.
-As the result, it becomes easier for professionals to choose the most appropriate colors for their websites, know where it is better to place a button, and in this way, guarantee satisfying user experience.
+As a result, it becomes easier for professionals to choose the most appropriate colors for their websites, know where it is better to place a button, and in this way, guarantee satisfying user experience.
 As for today, such investigations are offered by a variety of platforms with paid subscriptions, and it’s a good idea for designers to take advantage of them.

 — Thank you, Dmitry.
 It was a pleasure to talk to you.
 Can I ask you to sum everything up and share your opinion on the topic in a couple of sentences?